 L&S Guidelines for Program Review

-All formally approved academic programs at UW-Madison are required periodically to engage in formal reviews.
+This document provides an overview of procedures used in L&S that relate to the mandated review of all formally approved academic programs in the College.
+All programs at UW-Madison are required periodically to engage in formal reviews.
 These reviews are convened by the Dean.
 Program faculty prepare self-study narrative reports that consider the program information and candidly evaluate the quality, viability, and future of the program; these reports are reviewed by faculty peers who prepare an evaluative report to the Dean and Academic Planning Council.
 The APC reviews all of these materials and makes recommendations to the Dean.
 A summary of program review activity is reported annually to the Provost.
 The program review process often leads to recommendations for program improvements, which may take the form of changes in requirements or courses, revisions to materials used to communicate with students, clarification of policy and procedures, and a wide variety of other actions intended to enhance the student experience and student learning.
-The guidelines below were approved in December 2015.
+The guidelines below were approved by the L&S Academic Planning Council in December 2015, and have been updated to incorporate new resources that support the program review process.

 Self-Study Process and DocumentationDocumentation for program review focuses on the academic program(s) under review.
 In general, standard information provides a foundation for discussion, reflection, and evaluation that is synthesized in a Self-study Narrative.